EQC rocked by quake report: Cantabrians now have 'deep mistrust' of government

 "However, EQC has been unable to reassure homeowners that the repairs, over which those homeowners had little control, were done to a satisfactory standard (and in some cases, whether they were done at all), which has caused considerable distress to homeowners.

-The reports also notes that the majority of the disputes could have been "efficiently and effectively dealt with using less formal processes than litigation".
+The report also notes that most of the disputes could have been dealt with without resorting to litigation.

-A raft of recommendations include a review of definitions and provisions in the EQC Act, as well as a review of the EQC cap which currently sits at $150,000 (plus GST) on EQC residential building cover and the quality of housing stock.
-It also suggests EQC looks at its approach to claimants, including having better communication, better assessment of damage and managed repairs, along with its processes for settling claims, data and information management, advance planning and preparedness, and resolution of disputes.
+Its recommendations include a review of definitions and provisions in the EQC Act, as well as a review of the EQC cap of $150,000 (plus GST) on EQC residential building cover.
+It also suggests EQC looks at its approach to claimants, including improving communication and its assessment of damage and managing repairs, along with its processes for settling claims, managing data and information, advance planning and preparedness, and dispute resolution.

+EQC chair Sir Michael Cullen today welcomed the report, noting the serious criticisms of the organisation's response which "too often added to the trauma felt" by the residents of Greater Christchurch.

+Cullen apologised for those failings last November – and repeated his apology today.

+"That was especially true of taking on the responsibility for a massive managed repair programme, with limited support from other government agencies, at the same time as EQC was inundated with an unprecedented number of often complex claims.

+"It is to be hoped that a comprehensive definition of the roles of various bodies in the event of a disaster of this magnitude will avoid this kind of error, understandable though it was in the context of the time."

-Minister Responsible for the Earthquake Commission Grant Robertson this morning said the Government wants to learn from people's experiences following the Canterbury earthquakes and other recent natural disasters.
+Minister Responsible for the Earthquake Commission Grant Robertson this morning said the Government wanted to learn from people's experiences after the Canterbury earthquakes and other recent natural disasters.

-"Dame Silvia's report documents those experiences and makes recommendations so New Zealand can be better prepared for future large natural events," he said.
+"Dame Silvia's report documents those experiences and makes recommendations so New Zealand can be better prepared," he said.

-"The report includes a number of recommendations for both wider government and specifically EQC.
+"The report includes a number of recommendations for wider government and specifically EQC.
 We'll take some time to carefully consider each recommendation and will release our responses as soon as we can."

-Robertson said many of the recommendations will require legislative change and will be included in a full review of the EQC Act, set to be undertaken next year.
+Robertson said many of the recommendations will require legislative change and will be included in a full review of the EQC Act, due next year.

 Minister for Greater Christchurch Regeneration Megan Woods says the inquiry gave a voice to people affected by the quakes, and their experiences have been comprehensively documented.